A Nesting-Free Normal Form for Nested Conditions in Finite Lattices of Subgraphs: Introduction

-Furthermore, every graph $G$ in a category of subgraphs of a container graph $T$ can also be considered as a graph in the category $\GraphTG$, the category of all graphs typed over $\TG$, the type graph over which the container graph $T$ is typed.
+Furthermore, every graph $G$ in a lattice of subgraphs of a container graph $T$ can also be considered as a graph in the category $\GraphTG$, the category of all graphs typed over $\TG$, the type graph over which the container graph $T$ is typed.
 In particular, a nested constraint formulated in the category $\GraphTG$ can be evaluated for subgraphs of $T$.
 We develop a translation that, given a nested condition/constraint for $\GraphTG$ and a \emph{finite} container graph $T$ (typed over $\TG$) transforms that condition/constraint into one formulated in the category $\Sub{T}$.
 Our main contribution in that regard is showing our translation to preserve the semantics of the given constraints (Theorem~\ref{thm:instantiation-preserves-semantics}).
-This ensures that, while nesting of constraints collapses in the context of finite categories of subgraphs, no expressivity of the formalism is lost.
-Moreover, this translation makes specifying and working with nested conditions/constraints in the context of finite categories of subgraphs much more practical, since nested conditions/constraints in $\GraphTG$ are much more compact than their non-nested counterparts in $\Sub{T}$.
+This ensures that, while nesting of constraints collapses in the context of lattices of subgraphs, no expressivity of the formalism is lost given a finite container graph $T$.
+Moreover, this translation makes specifying and working with nested conditions/constraints in the context of finite lattices of subgraphs much more practical, since nested conditions/constraints in $\GraphTG$ are much more compact than their counterparts in $\Sub{T}$.
 We present our translation in Section~\ref{sec:reduction-constraints-to-sub-t}.